 Take 400 mg of Suprax (2x 200 mg tablets) and take 1000 mg of Azithromycin (2x 500 mg tablets or 4x 250 mg tablets)

 It is important that you complete your course of antibiotics, even if you start to feel better.
 Stopping antibiotic treatment early can increase the risk of the infection returning, or affect how your body responds to future antibiotic treatments.

 Always follow your doctor's advice.

 All medication carries the risk of side effects.
 It's important to read the patient information leaflet enclosed with your medication before taking your medicines for gonorrhoea.

 Side effects of Azithromycin include:

 Side effects of Suprax (cefixime) include:

-Avoid consuming alcohol as this can reduce the effectiveness of the medication.
+Do not drink alcohol while taking these medicines as it can reduce the effectiveness of them.

 All of our medicines are dispensed from our UK pharmacy and delivered straight to your door in discreet packaging which doesn't give away the contents therein.